Tshimangadzo/AirBnB_clone/tests/README.md

 To run test:

-python -m unittest discover -s tests -p "test_*.py"
+python -m unittest discover -s tests

 Make sure your are in a root folder.